stormaaja/clj-raspberry-gpio/README.md

 ## Notes

+Library is still quite unfinished and not all GPIO-functions are implemented yet.

 You should run your application as an user with sufficient privileges (or with sudo).

 Setup and input functions has side effects.